Introduction to OOP Inheritance

 object we create will inherit its attributes and methods from its parent.
 This means it will have the same attributes and members that the parent class defined.

-In the video, you’ll see how you can override a method so that the Baby
+In the lesson, you’ll see how you can override a method so that the Baby

 class can contain a different implementation for that method.
 You’ll also learn how to extend the functionality of the Baby